charlesLoder/Behirut/README.md

 [Install on Chrome](https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/)

+**NOTE**: will not work on Firefox because Firefox does not support manifest 3

 ## Current Features

 Behirut will update all Hebrew script text across the browser and modify it according